JetBrains/projector-client/docSrc/src/doc/docs/ij_user_guide/accessing.md

 #### iPad as a client

-iPads don't support self-signed WebSockets, so if you want to use a browser on iPad as a client, you now have to disable security on the server.
+iPads don't support self-signed WebSockets, so if you want to use a browser on iPad as a client, you now have to disable security on the server or use a well-signed certificate on your server.

 #### Some hotkeys are intercepted by the browser